mossicrue/rancher-bible/rancher-certs-lv1/week5/03-dynamic-data/02-secrets.md

 - In the new page click "Resources" on the dropdown menu and select the "Secrets" entry

-- Now click on the "Create" button in the top right and fill the forms with the requested data
+- Now click on the "Add Secret" button in the top right and fill the forms with the requested data

 - Fill the "Secret Values" sections with the `key=value` pair you need to add